ray-project/ray/doc/source/cross-language.rst

 Python calling Java
 -------------------

-You can write a Java class as follows:
+Suppose we have a Java static method and a Java class as follows:

 .. code-block:: java